The Best 4 Day Vancouver Itinerary by a Local

 Explore Downtown Vancouver

-Places to stay near the Vancouver Art Gallery
+🏨 Stay in close proximity to the Vancouver Art Gallery

 Vancouver Lookout

-Going to the top of the Vancouver Lookout is the perfect way to see the city from one of the best viewpoints, especially with a date!
+Going to the top of the Vancouver Lookout is the perfect way to see the city from one of the best viewpoints.
+It's also a unique place to go on a date in Vancouver.

 Travel to the top in less than a minute to take advantage of the 360-degree view.
 Vancouver's landscape of city, sea, and snow-capped mountains is unique from the ground, but up high, it's something else!